amundsen-io/amundsen/docs/issue_labeling.md

 # Issue and Feature Labeling
-> On Amundsen, we aim to be methodical on using issue labels, offering our community a way to understand what are the issues about, their status within or development process.
+> On Amundsen, we aim to be methodical on using issue labels, offering our community a way to understand what are the issues about and their status within or development process.

 We use a bunch of Github labels.
 They are a mix of custom labels and the default Github labels for open-source projects.
-We base these labels on four main types: *status labels*, *issue type labels*, *project labels* and the *“other” category*.
+We base these labels on four main types: *status labels*, *issue type labels*, *project labels*, and the *“other” category*.
 Read on to learn more about them.

 ## Status Labels
 * They show at a glance the status and progress of each issue